AlexanderPaulStevens/Explainability-in-Process-Outcome-Prediction/README.md

-# A Study on Explainability versus Performance inOutcome-Oriented Predictive Process Monitoring
+# A Study on Explainability versus Performance in Outcome-Oriented Predictive Process Monitoring